Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 - Coastal Carolina's games this season have gone over 60.5 points four of seven times.

-- Georgia Southern's games have gone over 60.5 points in just one opportunity this season.

-- Saturday's over/under is six points lower than the two team's combined 66.5 points per game average.

-- The 50.8 combined points per game that these two squads have allowed this season are 9.7 fewer than the 60.5 total in this contest.
+- The two teams combine to score 66.5 points per game, six more than the total in this contest.

+- These two squads combine to surrender 50.8 points per game, 9.7 fewer than this contest's over/under.

-- The average total in Chanticleers games this season is 59.9, 0.6 points fewer than Saturday's over/under of 60.5 .
+- Chanticleers games have an average total of 59.9 points this season, 0.6 fewer than Saturday's over/under.

 - In 2021, games involving the Eagles have averaged a total of 53.7 points, 6.8 fewer than this game's set over/under.